-The U.S. Institute of Peace, a congressionally funded national institute, will advance this objective with a new series of Bipartisan Congressional Dialogues.
-USIP will bring together leaders from both political parties in public discussions to develop solutions for urgent national security and foreign policy problems.
+Generations of American leaders from across the political spectrum have supported the goal of a bipartisan foreign policy.
+The U.S. Institute of Peace, a congressionally funded national institute, advances this objective with a series of Bipartisan Congressional Dialogues.
+USIP brings together leaders from both political parties in public discussions to develop solutions for urgent national security and foreign policy problems.

 In each dialogue of the series, Republican and Democratic members of Congress join USIP leaders to discuss their shared interest in a specific foreign policy challenge and examine ways to develop policy to address the problem.